amper5and/secrets.js/README.md

 ## Note on security
 Shamir's secret sharing scheme is "information-theoretically secure" and "perfectly secure" in that less than the requisite number of shares provide no information about the secret (i.e. knowing less than the requisite number of shares is the same as knowing none of the shares).
-However, because the size of each share is the same as the size of the secret, it practically does leak _some_ information.
-Therefore, if you will be using secrets.js to share short password strings, it would be wise to pad them (for example, with spaces before converting to hex, or with zeros if sharing a number string) so that the shares do not leak information about the size of the password.
+However, because the size of each share is the same as the size of the secret, it practically does leak _some_ information, namely the _size_ of the secret.
+Therefore, if you will be using secrets.js to share _short_ password strings, it would be wise to pad them (for example, with spaces before converting a string to hex, or with zeros if sharing a number string) so that the shares do not leak information about the size of the password.

 A very easy way to "expand" the size of a short text password is to use more bytes per character when converting to hex.
 For example, using 6 bytes per character in the second example would result in a 678-bit password and larger shares.
 Just be sure to use the same `bytesPerChar` when converting back to a string from the reconstructed secret: